KaiWu0/Hamiltonian_Transformation/README.md

 HT Compile Errors:
 1. If you see "No rule to make target `@spin_orb@', needed by `ht.o'.
 Stop."
 That is because the new version of QE changed module name.
-   Open ht.f90 file, search and replace "USE spin_orb" with "USE noncollin_module".
+   Open PP/src/ht.f90, search and replace "USE spin_orb" with "USE noncollin_module".

 Run HT examples (fortran/example):
 1. The examples contain silicon-PBE, bi2se3 and feb2 scripts.